PaulJManoogian/Focus/README.md

 - `Countdown` - uses the pomodoro interval, break minutes, and sessions to count time downward until it runs out.
 Does not complete entries.
 - `Count-up` - uses the pomodoro interval, break minutes, and sessions to count the time upward until the user hits F10 to stop the timer.
 When the user presses F10, the entry is marked `Completed`.

+## Export
+Export of the data is available to simplify getting entries into another application which may support more robust reporting or billing management, spreadsheets, or databases.

+The following formats are available:
+- `CSV` - Standard Comma Separated Values format for import into tools such as a Spreadsheet or Database.
+- `xml` - XML formatted data for tools such as Microsoft Project or similar.
+- `JSON` - Similar to XML the JSON format is a robust text-based structured data storage format for use with spreadsheets, databases, or project management applications for reporting.

 -----

 ## The TASKS.TXT file format